Ccaccia73/precice-mbdyn-coupling-tests/README.md

 - in *fluid* :  SU2_CFD rigid:config.cfg
 - in *rigid* :  the executable is the same of the first test: RigidMotion ../config.xml /foils/NACA_0012_XXX.foil

+3) *ts-driver* : test to set external time step to MBDyn

+- in one shell start MBDyn form the mbd directory: mbdyn -f input.mbd - o output
+- in the other shell run ./bin/ts_driver